MSMT’s ‘South Pacific’ to kick of theater season with sweet tunes, hard lessons

 “Their love does conquer all,” Michals said.

-South Pacific will run at the Pickard Theater at Bowdoin College in Brunswick from June 5 to 22.
+South Pacific will run at the Pickard Theater at Bowdoin College in Brunswick from June 5-22.
 Tickets are for sale at msmt.org/south-pacific.

 Send questions/comments to the editors.